 A boring day can also lead you to take an invalid trade, simply out of boredom.
 You may convince yourself that you can still save the day and before you know it you’re in a random trade, gambling to make a profit.
 Cutting your losses becomes too late and you end up going home without a win.

 Keep focused on finding valid trades while trading.
-Let the market conditions and your trading system determine when you trade, not your greed, fear or rationalizations.
+Let the stock market conditions and your trading system determine when you trade, not your greed, fear or rationalizations.

 Rationalizing to Stay in a Trade or Get Out